SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 loyalty bar are granted acess to favours to one another, that if their friend is being raided or ambushed they can choose to send a group of armed npcs to help out once per day, though they dont have to.
 (Can already see the potential drama :P).

+ 2. (4)[Unconfirmed] Romances ->
+Although this will offer no in game benefit, it would be nice to be able to romance other players (regardless of gender), with a relationship status showing in the players profile (if they choose to show it).
+Perhaps Stages of romance also (One Nigher - plaything - girlfriend/boyfriend - Soulmate).
+(Why couldn't winston get happily married *shakes fists at devs) It would also enhance any possible RP and just immerse people into the TW universe.
+No word from the devs yet.

 - *Missions and Gamemodes (Raid included):*
 -